sukovanej/pocket-prometheus/readme.md

 Usage: pocket-prometheus <COMMAND>

 Commands:
-  run          Simple TUI for prometheus metrics scraping get-metrics  Simple TUI for prometheus metrics scraping help         Print this message or the help of the given subcommand(s)
+  run          Run interactive TUI get-metrics  List all available metric names help         Print this message or the help of the given subcommand(s)

 Options: